ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: : Machine Unlearning in MLaaS

+Algorithm \ref{alg: framework} summarizes the training and inference with inference consistency certification in \projectname.
+The unlearning execution is omitted as it depends on design options.

 In Sec.\ref{subsec.formalization}, we provide a formalization of \projectname.
 In Sec.\ref{subsec.certified.inference.consistency}, we derive the certified inference consistency mechanism.
-In Sec.\ref{subsec.analysis}, we analyze \projectname ~in terms of inference waiting time to show its advantage compared to the inference-oblivion baseline approach SISA.
+In Sec.\ref{subsec.analysis}, we analyze \projectname ~in terms of inference latency to show its advantage compared to the inference-oblivion baseline approach.